dallonby/pillow-bridge/README.md

 ### Components

-1. **pillow_bridge** (runs on Pod B - where pillows are physically connected)
+1. **pillow_bridge** (runs on Pod B - where pillows are USB-connected)
    - TCP server listening on port 5580
-   - Opens physical serial devices (/dev/ttyUSB0, /dev/ttyUSB1)
+   - Opens physical USB serial devices (/dev/ttyUSB0, /dev/ttyUSB1)
    - Forwards serial data bidirectionally over the network
    - Handles baud rate changes
    - Auto-reconnects if devices are unplugged/replugged

-2. **pillow_hook.so** (runs on Pod A - the controlling hub)
+2. **pillow_hook.so** (runs on Pod A - the controlling hub with water connection)
    - LD_PRELOAD library that intercepts frank's serial device access
    - Creates fake PTY pairs for each pillow
    - Connects to pillow_bridge over the network
    - Forwards data between frank and the remote pillows
-   - Handles all the udev/sysfs spoofing so frank thinks pillows are local
+   - Handles all the udev/sysfs spoofing so frank thinks pillows are locally USB-connected

 ## Protocol